sourcebits-robertbiggs/bitsy/README.md

 ##Building

-If you want to build Bitsy form source file, you'll need to have Node and Gulp installed.
+If you want to build Bitsy from source code, you'll need to have Node and Gulp installed.
 To install Node, go to there website and follow the instructions.
 Once that is done, open your terminal and run:

 On Mac: